-VMware’s latest acquisition, Digital Fuel, will appeal first to service providers and the biggest of big enterprise IT shops, but it may take a while before most organizations absorb its
+VMware’s latest acquisition, Digital Fuel, will appeal first to service providers and the biggest of big enterprise IT shops, but it may take a while before most organizations absorb its IT Financial Management software.

 Who did VMware buy this technology for?

 Digital Fuel’s Software as a Service (SaaS) application analyzes how much IT services cost, including facilities costs, personnel costs and vendor contracts, and can be used to perform showback or chargeback to business units in virtual infrastructures.

 But in many cases, IT pros say they’d rather use their own homegrown tools than Digital Fuel's offering.
 Bob Plankers, a virtualization architect at a large Midwestern university that oversees about 400 virtual machines (VMs), said Digital Fuel’s product is worth investigating, but he’s skeptical about cost.

 “One of my concerns with chargeback mechanisms is that the licensing fees for the software to do chargeback can actually add a significant cost to the whole environment… it might actually just be cheaper to write something to do it [yourself],” Plankers said.